 The Report of Waste Discharge, other supporting documents, and comments received are on file and may be inspected at the address above at any time between 8:30 a.m. and 4:45 p.m., Monday through Friday.
-Copying of documents may be arranged through the Regional Water Board at the address below or by calling (213) 576-6600.
+Copying of documents may be arranged through the Regional Water Board by calling (213) 576-6600.